The Awkward Age – a study guide

 plot summary, characters, commentary, further reading

-The Awkward Age (1899) was written during the same period as What Maisie Knew (1896) and The Turn of the Screw (1898) in which the innocence of the young is threatened by the behaviour of the adults amongst whom they live.
+The Awkward Age first appeared as a serial in Harper’s Weekly in 1898-1899 and then as a book later in 1899.
+It was written during the same period as What Maisie Knew (1896) and The Turn of the Screw (1898) in which the innocence of the young is threatened by the behaviour of the adults amongst whom they live.
 The novel was written in the late phase of James’s career, just after the period of his disastrous experiments in the theatre, and it seems to bear the traces of a theatrical conception.
 The narrative is progressed largely through conversation between the characters, and each ‘book’ of the novel’s structure is based in a single location.
 There is very little action in the conventional sense of that term: people simply visit each other’s sitting rooms and talk over tea.

 Henry James – portrait by John Singer Sargeant

 Mrs Brookenham and her husband Edward are the centre of a social group of upper-class people in London.
 Their daughter Fernanda has become of marriageable age, but has not yet been introduced into society.
 Nevertheless, she has young married women as friends, and this is considered by some as rather dangerous in terms of her limited knowledge of the world.

 When Mr Longdon is introduced to their social circle, he is amazed at how closely ‘Nanda’ resembles her grandmother, with whom he was once in love.
 Mrs Brookenham decides to introduce Nanda into adult society, with the hope that she will secure a rich husband, preferably Mitchy, who is only the son of a shoemaker, but very wealthy.
 The first half of the novel is spent in exploring exactly what the characters know of each other’s intentions.
 It also establishes Mrs Brookenham as a vivacious and manipulative woman who wishes to influence the lives of those around her for her own advantage – including her own daughter.